 - Original Release: 20/04/2006.

-- Time from Release to Completion: Thirteen years, two months, ??? days.
+- Time from Release to Completion: Thirteen years, two months, four days.

 Long-time fans of Nintendo and JRPGs were delighted by the recent announcement, turned immediate reality, that Seiken Densetsu 3 would finally see an official localization and a worldwide retail release as "Trials of Mana."
 It is in fact, getting two releases if we count the remake coming next year.
 However, though I did not hear it myself, I couldn't help but imagine some small voice at the back - similar to the guy who kept "nay"-ing Homer Simpson when he was temporarily a union president - complaining that it wasn't Mother 3 instead.

 Shigesato Itoi's RPG trilogy juggled surreal humor with a contemporary setting and a deeply emotional core.
 By emotion, I do not mean the usual melodrama that most JRPGs traffic; it was borne instead of a certain maturity and complexity that Itoi felt his audience were ready to accept.
 The combination of these unusual factors and a streak of personality so large that could be seen from space helped endear the franchise to a cult following in its native land.
 Outside of Japan, however, we were only initially blessed with the middle child of this series: EarthBound (a.k.a.
 Mother 2), released on the American SNES in 1995.
 (Europe would have to wait a little longer to get into the smaaaash-ing action: EarthBound became available here for the first time via the worldwide Wii U Virtual Console release in 2013.)
 The first of the two games that sandwich EarthBound, Mother for Famicom, would also later see a Wii U Virtual Console localized release as EarthBound Beginnings.
 Presently, however, the last of those three - Mother 3 - remains Japan-exclusive.